skies09/nfl-favourite-team/README.md

 To combat this approach I decided to use the dynamic PHP language which worked very similar to javascript but was able to save the results into a file.
 I first created the poll with the input buttons that the user could click.
 I then created an array linking all 32 teams with the input buttons on the index.html as I would have done with javascript.
 I then created a calculator which could add the votes/tally the array.
 These votes are then added into a poll_result.txt file and saved.
 The results are then displayed on a table which have been calculated as a percentage of all the votes overall.
+This has been tested by voting on every team to make sure all the buttons work and all the results are calculated.

 **